NathanDuran/Switchboard-Corpus/README.md

 - Maximum length of dialogue in train set: 457
 - Number of dialogue in test set: 19
 - Maximum length of dialogue in test set: 330
-- Number of dialogue in eval set: 21
+- Number of dialogue in val set: 21
-- Maximum length of dialogue in eval set: 299
+- Maximum length of dialogue in val set: 299
 - Number of dialogue in dev set: 300
 - Maximum length of dialogue in dev set: 405